sergiocapacho/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the analysis:
-        The purpose of the new analysis is well defined.
+The purpose of this project is to get the number of employees which are retired by title and identify which are a good fit to make part in a mentorship program.

 ## Results:
         There is a bulleted list with four major points from the two analysis deliverables.